 Therefore to cure this imbalance in these Vata and pitta doshas and to provide relief to your body from the cellular stress, a complete toxicity removal process is required for the body.
 This is done with the help of various ayurvedic and Panchakarma therapies.

-The major Ayurveda therapies which are helpful in treating the eye inflammation being done in an Ayurvedic eye hospital are as follows: Snehapana, Abhyanga, Swedana, Virechana, Nasya, Netradhara, Anjana & Aschyotana, Thakradhara, and Tharpana.
+The major Ayurveda therapies which are helpful in uveitis treatment being done in an Ayurvedic eye hospital are as follows: Snehapana, Abhyanga, Swedana, Virechana, Nasya, Netradhara, Anjana & Aschyotana, Thakradhara, and Tharpana.

 Preventions to protect Your Eyes from eye inflammation or Uveitis